- What Thalassemia is

 What Happens to a Baby with Thalassemia Major?

 A child with Thalassemia Major cannot make enough healthy blood.
-This causes:
+This causes:- Extreme weakness

 - Pale skin